crescentii/CommonWealth_Submit/series2+3/readme.md

 ## Data processing
 In the data processing, I used the affinity propation algorithm four times to identify the data.
 After each identification, clusters with less than 20 samples were eliminated, and each identification and filtering process had different goals.
 After four times identify and filter, we have the final data, see [processed_data1](final_output1.csv), [processed_data2](final_output2.csv) and [processed_data3](final_output3.csv).

-### Genesis Filter
+### Genesis filter
-This action is to Filter addresses that have been marked as witches.
+This action is to filter addresses that have been marked as witches.

 ### First filter(initial filter)
 The set Affinity Propagation feature parameters are